Student essay competition 2022 – Call for papers! Award: Travel to Asia

 Disclaimer: The Swedish Foundation of Human Rights reserves the right to adapt, change or cancel the first prize award should exceptional circumstances arise, such as new world wide Covid-related restrictions or security concerns.
 In such event we will as far as possible and in discussion with the winner strive to replace the award with a suitable alternative.

-Please email email@example.com to register your interest to participate in the competition by June 30, 2022 and submit your essay no later than October 2, 2022.
+Please email email@example.com to register your interest to participate in the competition and submit your essay no later than October 2, 2022.
 Title your email ”Essay Submission”.
 For further information please contact Sofia Ekarv, Program Manager & International Law Advisor at the Swedish Foundation for Human Rights, firstname.lastname@example.org.

-Read previous winners’ essays on our website and find their testimonies here below.
+Read previous winners’ essays here and find their testimonies here below.

 Testimony of Helmer Jonelid, winner of the essay competition in 2021